C5-HalaNHasan/MERAKI_Academy_Project_4/ReadMe.md

 ---

-<p align="center"> This web app is built to enable the users to exchange their items with other users and to buy items from other users!
+<p align="center"> This web app is built to enable the users to swap their items with other users and to buy items from other users!
     <br>
 </p>